Cuba Covid 19 Entry Requirements & Travel Updates – Everything You Need To Know

 After being closed for several months, Havana airport re-opened to commercial flights on 15th November.

 The only direct, scheduled flights from the UK to Cuba are with Virgin Atlantic, between London Heathrow and Havana.
-However, these have been suspended for several months and it is not yet known when they will resume.
-Rumours are that they will resume in January.
+However, these have been suspended for several months and, as of 18th December, the airline have advised that they will not be resuming services before 27th March 2021.

 Indirect, scheduled flights may operate between the UK and Havana with the likes of Air France (via Paris), KLM (via Amsterdam), Iberia and Air Europa (both via Madrid).
 However, flying via these cities / countries may require passengers to quarantine on their return to the UK or entail other such Covid related consequences.
 At this time therefore, we will not be booking clients on indirect flights.